 Hotel pantries stocked with the items guests frequently request are gaining popularity across all hotel brands.
 Guests enjoy the convenience, and hotel operators discovered a few of the benefits.

 Independently owned hotels are also developing their own unique market to meet the needs of their guests.
-With experienced companies like Source1 Purchasing, any hotel can install and operate a pantry easily.
+With an experienced procurement company like Source1 Purchasing, any hotel can install and operate a pantry easily.

 Source1 Purchasing recognizes that every dollar matters.
 In order to effectively develop this part of your business quickly and cost-effectively, you need to consider the specific items your guest request most often and learn how procurement solutions can make it easy to manage.